Frankie0411/OrganiX/README.md

 # OrganiX

-> A MERN full stack ecommerce project
+> A MERN full-stack e-commerce project

 ## Tech Used